 Judges are thought-leaders from a cross section of the AECO industry, in keeping with the FTI mission.
 Members of the jury credited in an entry, or whose organization of employment is otherwise related to the entry, will be recused from judging that submission.

-Winners will be honored at the biennial Vitruvian Honors & Awards Ceremony.
-Finalists will have the opportunity to present their project at the FTI biennial Vitruvian Honors & Awards Symposium, in the afternoon prior to the ceremony.
+Winners will be honored at the Vitruvian Honors & Awards Ceremony.
+Finalists will have the opportunity to present their project at the virtual FTI Vitruvian Honors & Awards on September 14th, 2023.

 Our climate is in crisis, representing nothing short of an existential threat to humanity.
 We are chagrined to acknowledge that buildings—our business—are a major part of the problem.
 Yet this awareness has failed to drive corrective action.
 We continue to move in the wrong direction, carbon ppm continues to rise along with species extinction and environmental destruction.
 We recognize the building skin as the lynchpin to achieving resilience and sustainability goals in buildings and urban habitat; nothing in architecture combines attributes of both performance and appearance as does the building facade.
 You, today’s project teams, are building our future.
 We must drive change; in thinking, in regulations, in practices, in tools and techniques.
 We hereby challenge building teams—utilizing the building skin as a mechanism of whole-building integration—to disrupt the conversation, to move the building arts and sciences from a big part of the problem to a leading component of the global solution.